Since 1989, federal regulations have required that diets, including therapeutic diets, be prescribed by the attending physician in long-term care.

 The bottom line

 The attending physician may delegate to a dietitian the task of prescribing a resident’s diet, including a therapeutic diet, to the extent allowed by state law.

-If your facilities has not adopted this rule, you can advocate for order-writing privileges by increasing awareness of the rule among the appropriate staff, establishing trust with members of the interdisciplinary and leadership team as well as increasing your presence and participation in meetings.
+If your facility has not adopted this rule, you can advocate for order-writing privileges by increasing awareness of the rule among the appropriate staff, establishing trust with members of the interdisciplinary and leadership team as well as increasing your presence and participation in meetings.